almost

 常見錯誤

-I finished almost my homework.
+I almost have finished my homework.

-I almost finished my homework.
+I have almost finished my homework.